-CHASS is a non-profit association and is overseen by a nine-member Board elected from nominations by member organisations at the Annual General Meeting.
+CHASS is a non-profit association and is overseen by a ten-member Board elected from nominations by member organisations at the Annual General Meeting.
 Our Board has a mix of academic and industry members who represent a broad spectrum from across the HASS disciplines.

 What is HASS?

-The humanities, arts and social sciences (HASS) are critically important to Australia.
+The Humanities, Arts and Social Sciences (HASS) are critically important to Australia.
 They play a key role in the national innovation system and underpin the development of our society, culture and individual identity.
 CHASS works towards greater recognition of people, projects and organisations working in the sector and to strengthen their capacity to contribute.

 A 2008 report on the sector by the London School of Economics for the British Academy identifies a broad group of academic disciplines dedicated to the study of society, the economy, business, governance, history and culture.
 Researchers are also identifying the emergence of new disciplines to tackle some of the major challenges facing contemporary society and cross over with the traditional science areas.

 A small sample of these disciplines indicates the breadth and importance of the HASS disciplines.
 In the humanities, these include philosophy languages, literature studies and history, and anthropology.
 In the social sciences, they include economics, sociology, education, social policy social work and demography.
-Emerging areas of cross over include law, linguistics and cultural studies and geography, while the creative arts areas cross into design, architecture and landscape architecture.
+Emerging areas of crossover include law, linguistics and cultural studies and geography, while the creative arts areas cross into design, architecture and landscape architecture.

-Together these disciplines drive activity in major organisations and institutions across Australian society, and are major contributors to prosperity and productivity growth.
+Together these disciplines drive activity in major organisations and institutions across Australian society and are major contributors to prosperity and productivity growth.
 Research, design and development are dependent on their new knowledge.
-Publishers, and museums and galleries are major organisations using HASS skills and knowledge to reach out to Australian communities, while in our universities and research institutions there is a rich tradition of academic study, which give students and graduates knowledge to take a role as citizens and community members.
+Publishers and museums and galleries are major organisations using HASS skills and knowledge to reach out to Australian communities, while in our universities and research institutions there is a rich tradition of academic study, which give students and graduates knowledge to take a role as citizens and community members.

 Learn more about these disciplines and their impact:

-- CHASS occasional papers, which include publications on the arts and Australia’s national innovation system, the role of the social sciences in public policy research and in design and creative practice
+- CHASS Occasional Papers, which include publications on the arts and Australia’s national innovation system, the role of the Social Sciences in public policy research and in design and creative practice

 - Academy of the Social Sciences in Australia